Furina (Genshin Impact): Appearances

+Story

-As the game's story progresses, it is revealed that Furina is actually the human part of the Hydro Archon, Focalors.
-Focalors was the successor of the first Hydro Archon, Egeria, who granted humanity to the oceanids of Fontaine, an act the Heavenly Principles considered sinful.
+During the Fontaine story quest, it is revealed that Furina is actually the human part of the true Hydro Archon, Focalors.
+Focalors was the successor of the first Hydro Archon, Egeria, who granted humanity to the oceanids of Fontaine, an act the "Heavenly Principles"—a celestial entity that rules over Teyvat—considered sinful.
 For Egeria's transgression, the Heavenly Principles prophesied that Fontaine would be destroyed by means of a great flood, which would revert the people of Fontaine to their oceanid state.
 To prevent this prophecy and outsmart the Heavenly Principles, Focalors separated her divinity and humanity around 500 years before the events of the game, leaving Furina as her human half.
-Furina possesses no divine powers, but she has been cursed to remain forever young as long as Focalors is still the Hydro Archon.
+Furina possesses no divine powers, but has been cursed to remain forever young as long as Focalors is alive.
 In the centuries since becoming Fontaine's leader, Furina has been forced to isolate herself and oppress her inner thoughts.
 If she were to give up the role, she would risk bringing the prophecy to pass.
-By the time the player meets Furina, she is a completely different person than she was when she became the leader of Fontaine.

-At the end of her story, the player and Neuvillette (Fontaine's Chief Justice and the current reincarnation of the Hydro Dragon Sovereign) (Note: The poweror "Authority"wielded by the Archons was long ago stolen from the elemental dragon "sovereigns", who ruled Teyvat prior to the advent of humanity.) discover Furina to be a fraud and not a true Archon, leading to Furina being placed on trial to force her to reveal her true identity.
-The trial ends with Furina being declared guilty, whereupon Focalors appears to Neuvillette.
-Focalors admits that she forced Furina to masquerade as Fontaine's Archon for the last five centuries.
+When the player and Neuvillette (Fontaine's Chief Justice and the reincarnation of the Hydro Dragon Sovereign) (Note: The poweror "Authority"wielded by the Archons was long ago stolen from the elemental dragon "sovereigns", who ruled Teyvat prior to the advent of humanity.) discover Furina to not be an Archon, she is put on trial to force her to reveal her true identity.
+When she is declared guilty, Focalors appears to Neuvillette and admits that she forced Furina to masquerade as the Hydro Archon for the last five centuries.
 With Furina pretending to be the Archon, Focalors was then free to secretly accumulate enough divine energy to subvert the prophecy of the Heavenly Principles and return her Authority to its rightful owner, Neuvillette.
 Just as Fontaine begins to flood, Focalors executes herself, transferring her power to Neuvillette.
 Neuvillette uses his regained Authority to halt the flood and forgive the people of Fontaine of their "sins"; this prevents their deaths and foils the Heavenly Principles' schemes.
 With Focalors' death, Furina's curse of immortality is broken and she departs to live her life as a normal human.